MingCWang/deis-course-evaluation/README.md

 ### To generate the jsdoc documentation website
 1. Check that you've installed jsdoc globally: `npm install -g jsdoc`
 2. Run `npm run doc` in the root directory of the project
-3. Open `docs/index.html` in your browser with live servere
+3. Open `docs/index.html` in your browser with live server
 ### To reformat the code
 1. /frontend `npm run format`
 ## Start contributing